Three Colours trilogy: Soundtrack

 Music for all three parts of the trilogy was composed by Zbigniew Preisner and performed by Silesian Philharmonic choir along with Sinfonia Varsovia.

 Reception

-Blue holds a 98% rating on the Rotten Tomatoes review-aggregation website, based on 45 reviews.
-The second part of the trilogy, White, was ranked with 87% based on 46 reviews, while its final film, Red, was certified "Fresh" on the same website and received 100% based on 53 reviews.

-The entire trilogy topped The San Diego Union-Tribune's list of the best films of 1994, was ranked number three on San Jose Mercury News writer Glenn Lovell's year-end list, ten on a list by Michael Mills of The Palm Beach Post, and was also on unranked top-tens list by Tulsa World's Dennis King and The Atlanta Journal-Constitution critics Eleanor Ringel and Steve Murray.
-Roger Ebert ranked the trilogy as a whole at No. 5 on his list of the "Best films of 1990s".
-He also included the trilogy in its entirety to his "Great Movies" list.

-Ranked #11 in Empire magazine's "The 33 Greatest Movie Trilogies" in 2010.

-Ranked #14 in Empire magazine's "The 100 Best Films of World Cinema" in 2010.
+The trilogy as a whole topped The San Diego Union-Tribune's list of the best films of 1994, ranked third on San Jose Mercury News writer Glenn Lovell's year-end list, ten on a list by Michael Mills of The Palm Beach Post, and was also on unranked top-tens list by Tulsa World's Dennis King and The Atlanta Journal-Constitution critics Eleanor Ringel and Steve Murray.
+Roger Ebert ranked the trilogy as a whole at No. 5 on his list of the "Best films of 1990s" and included it in his "Great Movies" list.
+Empire magazine ranked it #11 and #14 on their "The 33 Greatest Movie Trilogies" and "The 100 Best Films of World Cinema" lists respectively.